BrandonCorey/JS_130_Notes/promises_and_async_await.md

 - Each promise takes a single argument, a callback that contains two (one optonal) arguments
   - The parameters for the callback are two more callbacks, a `resolve` callback, and a `reject` callback
   - These will be invoked conditionally based on how the promise settles
+- The **Fulfillment value** of a promise is the argument passed to either the `resolve` or `reject` callback, depnding on how the promise settles

 ### Promise vocab ###